emostov/see-ethe/README.md

 ##### Overview

-* Block requests use the Web3js batch feature to provide synchronous behaviour in order to avoid sorting on reciept.
+* Block requests use the Web3js batch feature to provide synchronous behavior in order to avoid sorting on receipt.
 The sync-like batched requests have a performance hit for response time, but a batched request is only used once on the initial React component mount and all subsequent requests are for single blocks.
-* A block reward field is initially set to a baseline of 2 Eth + relevant uncle.
+* A block reward field is initially set to a baseline of 2 Eth + relevant uncle reward.
 * Full transaction objects are included in block requests to avoid a N+1 fetch.
-* After the reciept of a block, a transaction reciept is fetched for each transaction in order to obtain the exact amount of gas used in processing the transaction.
-Upon succesful retrieval the reciept is merged with the transaction object and the actual wei payed for gas for the used gas is calculated.
+* After the receipt of a block, a transaction receipt is fetched for each transaction in order to obtain the exact amount of gas used in processing the transaction.
+Upon successful retrieval the receipt is merged with the transaction object and the actual wei payed for gas for the used gas is calculated.
-* The block reward is incremented every time a transaction reciept is recieved.
+* The block reward is incremented every time a transaction receipt is received.
 * Clicking on the block number and any other of the blue links in either of the feeds will take the user to the detailed show page for the respective block

 ##### Challenges

-The major challenge was fetching transaction reciepts and then calculating block reward in a performant manner that would not diminish user exprience.
-Below I elaborate on the issues of my initial and naive implementation, followed by key sections of code from the current strategy.
+The major challenge was fetching transaction receipts and then calculating block reward in a performant manner that would not diminish user experience.
+Below, I elaborate on the issues of my initial and naive implementation, followed by key sections of code from the current strategy.

 The initial implementation of the redux cycle and associated calculations suffered from major performance issues that would delay user interaction.
 The initial flow was something like:

 * Fetch blocks with associated transactions.
-* Fetch associated transaction reciept for each transaction.
+* Fetch associated transaction receipt for each transaction.
-* Combine reciept and transaction object.
+* Combine receipt and transaction object.
-* On re-render, while mapping over blocks, calculate each block reward so it updates with each transaction reciept.
+* On re-render, while mapping over blocks, calculate each block reward so it updates if a new transaction receipt was recieved.
-* Once a block hits an arbirtrary age (i.e 30 seconds), save the reward as a block attribute, dispatch to state, and skip future reward calculations
+* Once a block hits an arbitrary age (e.g. 30 seconds), save the reward as a block attribute, dispatch to state, and skip future reward calculations.

-__Bottlenecks with the aformentioned flow:__
+##### Bottlenecks with the aforementioned flow:

 * Big.js number calculations on every render block the stack and hinder real time page interaction.
-* Redundant calculations are made since they are done based on renders and not when the relevent information is recieved.
+* Redundant calculations are made since they are done based on renders and not when the relevant information is received.
 * Picking an arbitrary age to stop updates can result in incomplete results.
 * Dispatching an action from the render cycle does not follow React philosophy.

-__Solution:__
+##### Solution:

 Decouple reward updates from the render cycle.

 In order to do this I created additional callbacks for calculating and dispatching updated transaction gas costs and updated block rewards.
 These are then threaded down starting with the initial fetch of the block.
-This process elimated redundant Big.js calculations and instead saves each calculation to state so they can be asynchronously built upon.
+This process eliminated redundant Big.js calculations and instead saves each calculation to state so they can be asynchronously built upon.

 ##### Code highlights for the above solution